 A bust meant at least a year of angst for the defendant and at least $25,000 in legal fees, though rarely any significant jail time.
 It did produce a felony conviction, several years of probation and all the restrictions of being an ex-felon.
 Nationally, between 1990 to 2005, there were 7,200,000 marijuana-related arrests — 1 out of every 18 felony convictions.

 By now, the cattle ranchers were growing, too.
 Where once you'd see a battered old pickup, now late-model stretch-cab Fords, Chevys and Dodges would thunder by.
 Ranch yards sported new dump trucks and backhoes.
 Dealerships were selling big trucks and Toyota 4Runners, purchased with cash.
+By the mid-1990s, the price of bud was up around $2,400 a pound.

 Best of all, the war was a sturdy price support in our thinly populated, remote Emerald Triangle of Humboldt, Mendocino and Trinity counties.
 Marijuana remained an outlaw crop.
 Then in 1996 came California's Compassionate Use Act, the brainchild of Dennis Peron, who returned from Vietnam in 1969 with two pounds of marijuana in his duffel bag and became a dealer in San Francisco.
 In 1990, when his companion was dying of AIDS, Peron began his drive for legal medical use of marijuana.